adaptdk/adapt_scaffold/README.md

 ### Local

-By default local repositories are made in /tmp/git, you can change this is the config.json file.
+By default the local git repositories are made in /tmp/git, you can change this is the config.json file.

     scaffold create-local-repository <client-dir>

 ## Create the client-dir
+TODO: What does this do?

     scaffold create-client-dir <client-dir>